Cry Baby Hollow

 The Decatur Daily of Decatur, Alabama reported on one of its local cry baby bridges, this one located in Morgan County, near Hartselle.
 Sadly, the article only promotes the legends surrounding the location and provides no information to prove or disprove them.

-The old bridge on Kayo Road, off Highway 31, is an unkempt, lonely and apparently a little used bridge.
+The old bridge on Kayo Road, off US-31, is an unkempt, lonely, and apparently a little used bridge.
 From some of the photographs circulating the internet, it appears that trash has been dumped along the road, though the bridge may also be popular with fisherman.
 The article describes a local ghost hunting team, Paranormal Research Alliance of Cullman, who investigated the bridge both at night and during the day.
 The team did feel uneasy at the location, though this is not a true sign of a haunting.
-Video taken at the bridge had possible moaning or talking in the background, though this may simply be the sound of cars from Highway 31 some two miles away.
+Video taken at the bridge had possible moaning or talking in the background, though this may simply be the sound of cars from US-31 some two miles away.
 Otherwise, the team did not capture any conclusive evidence that there may be paranormal activity in the location.

 There seems to be no lack of stories about the desolate bridge.
-Many of the typical cry baby bridge stories have been applied including a mother losing an infant in an accident at the site, though, as I mentioned above, the article provides no evidence if any of these things occurred.
+Many of the typical cry baby bridge stories have been applied including a mother losing an infant in an accident at the site, though, as I mentioned above, the article provides no evidence if any of these things actually occurred.
 The other primary legend associated with the bridge is that of a serial killer who supposedly operated in the area by the name of Frank Hammond or Hammon.

 Jessica Penot explores this location in her book, Haunted North Alabama.
 In gathering stories for the book, she encountered a multitude of origins for this legendary location.
 According to her, the story may predate European settlement of the region and one story involves a local native woman whose child was swept away by flooding during torrential rains.
 She also notes that some versions of the legend for this spot include bringing candy bars which may be left to appease the spirit.